jeffreythebuilder/digium-a-autoprovision-freepbx/README.md

     nano /var/www/html/provisioning/mac_mapping.csv

 Add your extension and MAC address mappings:
 Enter each extension and its corresponding MAC address on a new line, separated by a comma.
 Ensure all MAC addresses are in lowercase.
+Sample are in mac_mapping.csv.

 Step 5: Run the Provisioning Script